Operation Onymous: Background

 Operation Onymous was formed as a joint law enforcement operation between the Federal Bureau of Investigation (FBI) and the European Union Intelligence Agency Europol.
 The international effort also included the United States Department of Homeland Security, Immigration and Customs Enforcement (ICE), and Eurojust.
 The operation was part of the international strategies that address the problems of malware, botnet schemes, and illicit markets or darknets.
 It was also linked with the war on drugs effort with the participation of the U.S. Drug Enforcement Administration (DEA).

 Raids

-On 5 and 6 November 2014, a number of websites, initially claimed to be over 400, were shut down including drug markets such as Silk Road 2.0, Cloud 9 and Hydra.
+On the 5th and 6th of November 2014, a number of websites, initially claimed to be over 400, were shut down including drug markets such as Silk Road 2.0, Cloud 9 and Hydra.
 Other sites targeted included money laundering sites and "contraband sites".
 The operation involved the police forces of 17 countries.
 In total there were 17 arrests.
 A 26-year-old software developer was arrested in San Francisco and accused of running Silk Road 2.0 under the pseudonym 'Defcon'.
 Defcon was "one of the primary targets".
 Within hours of the seizure a third incarnation of the site appeared, 'Silk Road 3.0'; Silk Road had previously been seized in October 2013, and then resurrected, weeks later, as 'Silk Road 2.0'.